List of Jamestown colonists: De La Warr's mission

 At the same time, Thomas West, 3rd Baron De La Warr and Samuel Argall (after hearing of John Smith's adventures), led a humanitarian mission from England with 150 men (including a doctor, some Frenchmen, a Swiss miner) and supplies.
-Aboard the Hercules (of Rye), Blessinge (of Plymouth, England), and De La Warr (Note: A third ship, De La Warr (Delaware) name is debated, and even the ship itself to exist) ships, they intercepted the weary colonists in Chesapeake Bay departing Virginia and compelled them to return to Jamestown with the new provisions and passengers.
+Aboard the Hercules (of Rye), Blessing (of Plymouth), and De La Warr (Note: A third ship, De La Warr (Delaware) name is debated, and even the ship itself to exist) ships, they intercepted the weary colonists in Chesapeake Bay departing Virginia and compelled them to return to Jamestown with the new provisions and passengers.